AdobeDocs/workfront.en/help/quicksilver/manage-work/projects/manage-projects/edit-projects.md

 You can edit a limited amount of information in the project header.

+Your system or group administrator can customize the fields you see in the project header.

 ![](assets/project-header-350x18.png)

-You can edit the following fields in the project header:
+The following fields are included in the project header, by default.

 * Project name
-* Project&nbsp;Owner
+* Project Owner
 * Planned Completion Date and time

   >[!NOTE]
   >
   >You can edit this field only when the project is scheduled from Completion Date.
-When the project is scheduled from Start Date, Workfront calculates the Planned Completion&nbsp;Date and time based on the duration oft he tasks.
+When the project is scheduled from Start Date, Workfront calculates the Planned Completion Date and time based on the duration of the tasks.

 * Condition